junior-jl/studying-quantum-computing/delftx_qtm1x/notes.md

 - Grover’s algorithm is a quantum algorithm to perform a search on an unstructured database.
 - There are many more possible applications for example optimization.

+## Applications of quantum internet

+### Distributed systems

+- A challenge in computing is to coordinate between different computers and different processors; a distributed system.
+- Distributed systems are already known in classical computer science, where people have created protocols that can coordinate between different processors, even when these processors are behaving randomly.
+- The key to solving an agreement problem, which is basically a series of messages that the processors will exchange with each other, in order to solve this problem.
+This is commonly known as Byzantine agreement problem.
+- Quantum protocols can solve such tasks with a constant number of qubit rounds of communication, so a number of rounds that does not depend on how many processors there are within the network.

+### Other applications

+- Quantum communication has also shown to be very useful to solve cryptographic problems, e.g. secure identification and position verification.
+- Quantum communication is used to build up correlations in a network.
+Classical communication is still necessary to process the result and thus solve useful tasks.
+- All of these effects are due to two properties of entanglement, namely maximum coordination and inherent privacy.